Iron (III) hydroxide polymaltose complex, folic acid.

 The haemoccult test (selective for Hb) for the detection of occult blood is not impaired and therefore there is no need to interrupt iron therapy.

-B03AD04 - ferric oxide polymaltose complexes ; Belongs to the class of iron in combination with folic acid.
+B03BB51 - folic acid, combinations ; Belongs to the class of folic acid and derivatives.
 Used in the treatment of anemia.